?

 Description

-Milton is a small town approximately 40 minutes’ drive south of Dunedin.
-The practice has an enrolled population of 3000 patients.
-Milton Medical Centre has a GP, a Nurse Practitioner, four practice nurses and three receptionist/admin staff and is located with the District Nursing service.
+Milton is a vibrant rural community 40 minutes’ drive south of Dunedin.
+The practice has an enrolled population of up to 3000 patients.
+Milton Medical Centre has a multi-disciplinary team including a Nurse Practitioner, locum GPs, telehealth GPs, practice nurses, Health Improvement Practitioner and Health Coach.
+We work closely with the District Nursing service.
 The practice accommodates visiting nurse specialists and has access to counselling, physiotherapy, dental and other services.
-The practice is typical of small town rural practice catering for the full range of general practice care including accident and emergency medicine work.
 The GPs perform minor surgery and fracture management in a well-resourced centre with modern technology.
-As a teaching practice we are proud to be a part of the next generation of GPs and nurses entering into general practice.
+The practice is also sub-contracted to provide a blood collection service.

 Staff